 ECT, TMS, deep brain stimulation

 How is your treatment working for you?
-If it’s not working, what other options have you considered?
+If you have treatment-resistant depression, what other options have you considered?

 Visit the Mental Health @ Home Store to find my books Making Sense of Psychiatric Diagnosis and Psych Meds Made Simple, a mini-ebook collection focused on therapy, and plenty of free downloadable resources.